Kevin002023/pands-project/README.md

-ranges of petal size for each class of irises average of sepal siz for each class of irises average of petal size for each class of irises raito of sepal size to petal size for each class of iris
+ranges of petal size for each class of irises average of sepal siz for each class of irises average of petal size for each class of irises

+% occurance of each class # irrelevant as there is 50 of each

+Graphs showing 3 classes sepal size and petal size

 using this info we should be able to categorise a given organism (providing it is one of the 3 classes)